ToyKeeper/anduril/docs/chaotic-pendulum-science.md

 ### Continuous Animation

-The animation runs via `gradual_tick_chaos()`, which is called continuously during thermal regulation.
+The animation runs via a hook in the main `EV_tick` handler that calls `set_level(actual_level)` on every frame when chaos mode is active.
 This ensures:

 1. Animation continues even when brightness is static
 2. Smooth transitions during thermal stepdown
 3. No visible stuttering or frame drops

+The implementation required adding `USE_CHAOS_MODE` to enable this tick-driven animation, as standard channel modes only update when brightness changes.

 ## Comparison to True Double Pendulum